traefik/traefik/docs/content/observability/overview.md

 The Traefik tracing system allows developers to gain deep visibility into the flow of requests through their infrastructure.

-Traefik supports these tracing systems: OpenTelemetry, Jaeger, Zipkin, Datadog, Elastic, Haystack and Instana.
+Traefik supports these tracing with OpenTelemetry.

 Read the [Tracing documentation](./tracing/overview.md) to learn how to configure it.